Christmas

 Sandringham, the Queen's Norfolk house

-Sandringham is the private Norfolk home of Her Majesty Queen Elizabeth II.
-Unlike the monarch’s other properties, such as Windsor Castle and Buckingham Palace, which are owned by the Crown Estate, Sandringham is one of two residences that the Queen personally owns – the other being Balmoral Castle in Aberdeenshire.
-She inherited Sandringham from her
+Sandringham is the private Norfolk home of their Majesties King Charles III and Queen Camilla.
+Unlike the monarch’s other properties, such as Windsor Castle and Buckingham Palace, which are owned by the Crown Estate, Sandringham is one of two residences that the King personally inherited from his mother, the late Queen Elizabeth – the other

 The gardens at Sandringham Read More »